 HMRC and the gig economy

-Examples of the site and apps that will need to report include AirBnb, Etsy, Deliveroo, Upwork, Fiverr and Uber.
+Examples of the site and apps that need to report include AirBnb, Etsy, Deliveroo, Upwork, Fiverr and Uber.

 Enforcing side hustle tax rules